tofuengine/tofu/README.md

 If **Tofu Engine** appeals you and

-* you are experiencing some issue,
+* you are experiencing some issues (hopefully not too much of them!),
-* you are seeing some unexpected behaviour,
+* you are seeing some unexpected behaviour (d'oh!),
-* you have some cool ideas do you want to share, or
+* you have some cool ideas do you want to share,
+* you feel the urge to implement a feature from the "desiderata" below, or
 * you want to write some examples and/or documentation

 please don't hold you back and [contribute!](CONTRIBUTING.md) :)

 ## Desiderata

+Follows a brief (and incomplete) list of additional features somewhen in the future I'd like to implement.

 ### Core